The use of Robotic Process Automation (RPAs) helps to automate everything from simple to complex tasks.

 What is RPA (Robotic Process Automation)?

-Robotic Process Automation (RPA) is a software technology that automates repetitive tasks, usually operational, present in various sectors of a company.
+Robotic Process Automation (RPA) is a software technology designed to automate repetitive and operational tasks in different sectors of a company.

-To understand how automation works in practice, imagine repetitively filling in spreadsheets with data from a website - this can take up an employee's entire day.
+In practice, imagine the repetitive filling in of spreadsheets with data from a website, a task that can consume an employee's entire day.

-In addition to filling in spreadsheets, software robots are capable of interpreting codes, extracting data, triggering responses, communicating with other systems and performing various other actions automatically.
+In addition to filling in spreadsheets, these robots can interpret codes, extract data, send responses, communicate with other systems and perform various tasks automatically and efficiently.

 What is the main purpose of an RPA (Robotic Process Automation)?